2007–08 Port Vale F.C. season: League One

 In February, O'Loughlin was loaned out to Hinckley United.
 On 2 February, Vale twice took the lead away at Bristol Rovers only to lose the game 3–2 from two late goals, whilst Herd was shown a straight red card shortly before full-time.
 After the club lost a 2–0 lead at Victoria Park to lose 3–2 against Hartlepool United, club legend Jon McCarthy questioned the team's mental strength.
+On 15 March, Vale played out a 3–3 draw with Leeds United after coming from two goals down at half-time and then equalising again from a Rodgers header in injury time.

-Relegation could have been confirmed on 5 April, however, the team rallied to a 3–2 win at promotion-chasing Brighton & Hove Albion with Richards scoring a brace.
+Relegation could have been confirmed on 5 April; however, the team rallied to a 3–2 win at promotion-chasing Brighton & Hove Albion with Richards scoring a brace.
 Craig Rocastle's contract was terminated by mutual consent.
 He moved to play for Greek club Thrasyvoulos.
 Teenage goalkeeper Chris Martin made his debut on 19 April, as Vale were on the end of a 6–0 defeat by Swindon Town at The County Ground.
 Despite just two defeats in the final ten games of the season, Vale had long been relegated.

 They finished in 23rd place with 38 points, above Luton Town only because the "Hatters" were hit with a ten-point deduction.
 Vale were twelve points behind Crewe Alexandra, who finished one place above the relegation zone.
 Luke Rodgers was the club's top scorer with twelve goals in all competitions.
 There was a distinct lack of goals in the side, though their goals conceded tally of 81 was the highest in the league.

 At the end of the season there was an exodus of players: Robin Hulbert (Darlington); Colin Miles (Woking); Jason Talbot (Livingston); Mark McGregor (Altrincham); Joe Cardle (Airdrie United); Adam Eckersley (Horsens); Dave Mulligan (Wellington Phoenix); Justin Miller (Chelmsford City); Charlie O'Loughlin (Nantwich Town); as well as club captain George Pilkington (Luton Town).
 Sinnott claimed this cull was necessary to turn the club around.
 Danny Whitaker rejected Vale's contract offer, and their revised offer, to move off to Oldham Athletic.
 Player of the Year Paul Harsley also turned down a new deal, and instead signed with Chesterfield.
 Marc Richards discussed a £100,000 move to Cheltenham Town, though chose to stay in Burslem.